mo-shimada/opensourcecobol4j/doc/cobj-api_SpringBoot.md

     ```

-2. Generate a JSON file from the COBOL program using `cobj` command.
+2. Generate a JSON file from the COBOL program using the `cobj` command.
      ```
      cobj -info-json-dir=./ -java-package=com.example.cobj_api_test sample.cbl
      ```